 Vermont‘s UVA Program enables eligible private landowners who practice long-term forestry or agriculture to have their land appraised based on the property’s value of production of wood or food rather than its residential or commercial development value.
 The Department of Taxes, Division of Property Valuation and Review (PV&R) is the lead agency, but the Division of Forestry with County Foresters help to administer the Forestry Use Value Appraisal portion of the program.

-As of January 2021, there were nearly 16,000 forestland parcels enrolled totaling nearly 2 million acres of forest, more than one-half of Vermont’s total privately-owned forestland.
+As of January 2022, there were more than 16,000 forestland parcels enrolled totaling nearly 2 million acres of forest, more than one-half of Vermont’s total privately-owned forestland.

 See below for valuable UVA resources: